ilap/CSC8311A1/README.md

 5. And finally click the **__Search gRNA__** button.

-The result (see screenshots) should be the list of the found guide RNAs in the genom, based on the target sequence.
-There is any statistical analysis in this base assignment.
+The result (see screenshots) should be the list of the found guide RNAs in the genome, based on the target sequence.
+There is **NO** any statistical analysis in this base assignment.

 See, screenshot below: